UBCSailbot/raye-local-pathfinding/install/README.md

 3. Type the commands `mkdir -p catkin_ws/src` `cd catkin_ws` `catkin_make`.

-4. Clone the repository in the src folder: `cd src` `git clone https://github.com/UBCSailbot/local-pathfinding.git`.
+4. Clone this repository in the src folder: `cd src` `git clone https://github.com/UBCSailbot/local-pathfinding.git`.

+5. Clone the sailbot-msgs repository in the src folder: `git clone https://github.com/UBCSailbot/sailbot-msg.git`.

-5. Go back to catkin_ws and build and source. `cd ..` `catkin_make` `source devel/setup.bash`.
+6. Go back to catkin_ws and build and source. `cd ..` `catkin_make` `source devel/setup.bash`.

 ### Installing OMPL

 ROS requires Python2, so we will have a custom ompl installation script for this task.
-This may take 7-12 hours, as the creation of Python bindings takes a very long time.
+This may take 7-16 hours, as the creation of Python bindings takes a very long time.
 If you encounter errors in this process, try to run the commands in the script individually and identify where you are having difficulties

 __Setup Option 1 (Recommended): Installation on the host computer__